tymontiphy/bank-account-project/README.md

+# BANKING HUB

-# Bank Account Management System
+## Bank Account Management System

-Welcome to the Bank Account Management System!
+Welcome to banking hub !
 This project allows you to manage user accounts, handle transactions, and maintain account balances seamlessly.

 ## Table of Contents
 - [Introduction](#introduction)